FrankieFinancial/strftime/README.md

 | %R      | equivalent to %H:%M |
 | %r      | equivalent to %I:%M:%S %p |
 | %S      | the second as a decimal number (00-60) |
+|   %3    |  Special case to use with %S%3.
+Adds ".nnn" milliseconds to the seconds format
+|   %6    |  Special case to use with %S%6.
+Adds ".nnnnnn" microseconds to the seconds format
+|   %9    |  Special case to use with %S%9.
+Adds ".nnnnnnnnn" nanoseconds to the seconds format
 | %T      | equivalent to %H:%M:%S |
 | %t      | a tab |
 | %U      | the week number of the year (Sunday as the first day of the week) as a decimal number (00-53) |